Mahran-Farhat/prm-25-front/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Part-1 :

+Branch Name: part-1/components
+Description:
+"This branch focuses on creating and managing reusable Angular components.
+The goal is to set up a scalable component architecture, implement standalone components, and enable easy integration of new UI elements into the application.
+It covers the creation, import, and usage of components in templates, ensuring clean code structure, proper data binding, and maintainability for future development."